 Debbie has served faithfully as the church’s secretary for over 10 years now.
 Much of the work Debbie does happens behind the scenes but it is vital for the day-to-day running of the church.
 Most of Debbie’s work comes in the form of administration—from organising the notices to taking minutes.

 Debbie also supports the Elders in their ministries.
 If you spend any time in the church outside of Sundays Debbie is usually hard at work organising some aspect of church life!

-Helen has recently joined our team as Ministry Trainee and the focus of her training is children’s and youth work.
+Helen has been the children’s and youth worker since 2017.
+She was a ministry trainee for two years before that.
 She is involved with some of the groups for children and young people within the church, as well as making links with local schools.
-Her schools work involves taking regular assemblies and she has run ‘Christmas Unwrapped’ sessions at the church which local schools have attended.
+Her schools work involves taking regular assemblies, as well as running ‘Christmas Unwrapped’ and ‘Easter Cracked’ sessions at the church, which local schools have attended.
 She continues to work part-time as a teacher in a local primary school.